Missouri firm destroys seized guns for police, sells parts

 A Missouri firm specializes in destroying guns seized by hundreds of police department and selling some of the parts.

-The company was founded by former St. Louis police lieutenant Raymond Reynolds.
+The company was founded by former St. Louis police lieutenant Raymond Reynolds, who came up with the idea after seeing how many guns his department had to destroy.
 Gunbusters uses a detailed process for documenting the destruction of the guns in case there are ever questions raised.

+The destruction process keeps weapons from piling up in police evidence rooms and eliminates the possibility they could be displaced.
+When they are destroyed, a video inside the pulverizing machine records it and the serial number is recorded.

-Florissant Police Chief Tim Lowery says his department has brought about 50 guns a year to Gunbusters.
-Lowery says he likes the thorough way the company documents everything.
+Florissant Police Chief Tim Lowery said his department has brought about 50 guns a year to Gunbusters.
+Hundreds of police departments, including the federal Bureau of Alcohol, Tobacco, Firearms and Explosives have used the company's services.

+"We get a sense of satisfaction in knowing the gun was destroyed, and down the road, if it ever came up, we can prove the gun was destroyed and not have any concern about theft of those that didn't make it into an incinerator," Lowery said.

+Two of the area's largest police departments, St. Louis and St. Louis County police, still prefer to dispose of seized weapons in smelters.

 Comments